Junction Hill

 PROFILE FAQ

-No changes can significantly influence a region's performance like alterations to its local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified zero projects that are anticipated to impact this area.
+No changes can significantly influence a region's performance more than alterations to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified zero projects that are expected to impact this area.
 Notable projects include Grafton Base Hospital Redevelopment, Pacific Highway Upgrade: Hexham To Brisbane, Queensland Regional Road Network Safety Improvements, and Queensland New South Wales Interconnector.
-The following list details those expected to be most relevant.
+The following list specifies those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.